Some people think on-page SEO is just throwing your keywords on the page.

 From an SEO perspective, YouTube is king because it’s the biggest video search engine by far.
 That’s why hosting your videos on YouTube and then embedding them on your keyword-targeted page can have a duel effect.

 Meaning, you can rank in both Google and YouTube to drive maximum visibility.
-But if you have no interest in building a YouTube channel, then you can host your videos anywhere and still get all the benefits.
+But if you have no interest in building a YouTube channel, you can host your videos anywhere and still get all the benefits.

 48. Are the videos optimized?